If you are in business and provide any type of professional service to clients, you should consider taking out Professional Indemnity Insurance.

 - Can the policy be tailored to suit your specific needs?
 If it can be, you will avoid having to pay the premium for cover you don’t need.

-- Can you get a quote and buy online with immediate cover?
+- Can you get a quote and buy online immediately?

 - What is the excess?